CianMurphy/ciangene/README.md

 * make_kinships.sh

-computes kinship matrix based on depth and missing/non-missing
+Computes variant weights, then computes kinship matrix based on depth and missing/non-missing Three sets of weights: two kinship matrices and genotypes.
+Why?
+Need to understand why we use weights from genotype matrix.

 * make_phenotype_file.R

+Creates a large matrix of phenotypes, grouped by names basically.

 * run_gene_tests.sh

 * merge_gene_tests.sh